About the School of Health and Social Work

 The School of Health and Social Work came into effect in 2012 following the merger of the School of Health and Emergency Professions and the School of Nursing, Midwifery and Social Work.

-The School has a departmental structure with 3 departments:
+The School has a departmental structure with two departments:

-- Allied Health Professions and Midwifery (diagnostic radiography, paramedic science, physiotherapy and radiotherapy and, of course, midwifery)
+- Allied Health Professions, Midwifery and Social Work (diagnostic radiography, paramedic science, physiotherapy and radiotherapy and, of course, midwifery)

-The School of Health and Social Work will build upon the strong reputation established by the 2 former Schools in learning, teaching and research
+build upon the strong reputation established by the two former Schools in learning, teaching and research.

 Did you know?